Ultracold Neutron Guide-Coating Facility at U.Winnipeg

 \section{Conclusion}

-A new facility for producing UCN-reflective coatings has been established and commissioned at U.Winnipeg.
-Using PLD, the applies DLC coatings to a variety of UCN experiment components, with a focus on 1 m long 95 mm inner diameter cylindrical UCN guides.
-The facility employs a 248 nm excimer laser, a large coating chamber, and a target rastering system to make coatings.
-Ion probes are used to monitor plasma energy in order to control ion energy and make repeatable coatings. \\
+A new facility for producing UCN-reflective coatings has been established and commissioned at University of Winnipeg.
+Using PLD, the facility applies DLC coatings to a variety of UCN hardware components, with a focus on 1 m long 95 mm inner diameter cylindrical UCN guides.
+The facility employs a 248 nm excimer laser, a large coating chamber, and a target rastering system to make the coatings. \\

 The first coatings of a 1 m aluminum guide and matching flange were completed, demonstrating the mechanical stability of the facility.
-Film density was measured to be (2.2 $\pm$ 0.1)~g/cm$^3$ for the UCN guide and (2.3 $\pm$ 0.1)~g/cm$^3$ for the flange using XRR.
-These correspond to Fermi potentials of (198 $\pm$ 9)~neV and (207 $\pm$ 9)~neV.
-This confirms that some small amount of diamond bonding is present in the coatings, which were done without plume collimation.
-These films were measured to be 90-180 nm thick, and did show any signs of delamination from the aluminum.
-These results establish a baseline mechanical performance for the facility, and provide a foundation for future systematic studies of coating parameters to be completed to further increase the diamond content in the coatings. \\

-Looking ahead, future improvements in the coating process will be made to increase the sp$^3$ fraction of the DLC films.
-Optimized, high sp$^3$ fraction DLC coatings will directly benefit UCN transport and storage for the TUCAN experiment at TRIUMF, by delivering the maximum number of UCNs from their projected world-leading UCN source, to experiments.
+Film density was measured to be (2.3)~g/cm$^3$ for the UCN guide and flange using XRR.
+These correspond to neutron-optical potentials of 200 neV.
+This confirms that some small amount of diamond bonding is present in the coatings, which were done without plume collimation or TOF ion probe plume feed back control.
+These films were measured to be 90-180 nm thick, and did not show any signs of delamination from the aluminum after one year.
+The implementation of a TOF ion probe to monitor the PLD plasma plume in concert with a plume collimator did produce a film with increased density (2.8~g/cm$^3$), corresponding to a 240~neV real optical potential, albeit with a significant drop in deposition rate and adhesion to the aluminum substrate.
+These results establish a baseline performance for the facility, and provide a foundation for future systematic studies of coating parameters to be completed to further increase coating diamond content and adhesion to the substrate.
+Optimized, high sp$^3$ fraction DLC coatings will directly benefit UCN transport and storage for the TUCAN experiment at TRIUMF, by delivering the maximum number of UCNs from their world-leading UCN source, to experiments.